-Matthew Wyatt assesses the distribution of staff tips and how proprietors can operate the tronc scheme properly.
+Matthew Wyatt FCA assesses the distribution of staff tips and how proprietors can operate the tronc scheme properly.

 The treatment of tips and gratuities has become a sensitive area for the hospitality industry.
 The government has waded into this matter, by publicly insisting restaurants pay their staff the tips they receive, after it emerged that many high street chains operate internal schemes that siphon off money from gratuities.
 One such chain, Giraffe, having been revealed to be taking a 10% administration fee on tips, put an immediate halt to this practice.